 A doctor may measure your waist to determine your obesity.
 If your BMI is within the normal range, you may still have obesity if your waist measurement is higher than normal.

 People who store fat around their waist, rather than their hips, have a greater risk of problems related to obesity.
 The risk increases for a waist size greater than 35 inches for women.
 For men, the risk increases for a waist size greater than 40 inches.

 OBESITY ALONG WITH OTHER IMPAIRMENTS CAN BE DISABLING

 Social Security’s ruling states that obesity often occurs along with other medical conditions.
-For example, you may become obese if you have a musculoskeletal issue or a respiratory condition.
+For example, you may become obese if you have a physical disorder or a lung condition.
 Likewise, you may struggle with obesity due to a heart problem or an endocrine condition.

 Obesity also increases the risk of getting other conditions including: